paragonsean/404StarLink/api/java-client/README.md

     //hmac.setApiKeyPrefix("Token");

     DefaultApi apiInstance = new DefaultApi(defaultClient);
-    String name = "name_example"; // String | The name of the ledger.
+    String roleArn = "roleArn_example"; // String | The Amazon Resource Name (ARN) of the role to assume.
+    String roleSessionName = "roleSessionName_example"; // String | <p>An identifier for the assumed role session.</p> <p>Use the role session name to uniquely identify a session when the same role is assumed by different principals or for different reasons.
+In cross-account scenarios, the role session name is visible to, and can be logged by the account that owns the role.
+The role session name is also used in the ARN of the assumed role principal.
+This means that subsequent cross-account API requests that use the temporary security credentials will expose the role session name to the external account in their CloudTrail logs.</p> <p>The regex used to validate this parameter is a string of characters consisting of upper- and lower-case alphanumeric characters with no spaces.
+You can also include underscores or any of the following characters: =,.@-</p>
+    String action = "AssumeRole"; // String |
-    String streamId = "streamId_example"; // String | The UUID (represented in Base62-encoded text) of the QLDB journal stream to be canceled.
+    String version = "2011-06-15"; // String |
     String xAmzContentSha256 = "xAmzContentSha256_example"; // String |
     String xAmzDate = "xAmzDate_example"; // String |
     String xAmzAlgorithm = "xAmzAlgorithm_example"; // String |